 Retold and Adapted from the Shamanic Oral Archives

-Embodied Self Awareness is an empowering self healing process involving self inquiry, self observation & self knowledge.
+Embodied Self Awareness is an empowering self-healing process involving self-inquiry, self-observation & self-knowledge.
 A primary emphasis of Embodied Self Awareness is how we pay attention to our full body-mind subjective experience moment by moment.
-It is a methodology that brings care and attention to our embodied interior life and is different to pure mindfulness experiencing and body scanning.
+It is a methodology that brings care and attention to our embodied interior life and is different from pure mindfulness experiencing and body scanning.
 This methodology has been found to be useful in the treatment of depression, anxiety, trauma, stress, and chronic health conditions.

 Conventionally, our Western Culture has had a tendency to view the mind and body as two separate experiences however the reality is that the body and mind are inextricably inter-related and inseparable.

 As a process Embodied Self Awareness respects the unity of our body-mind experience and endeavours to embrace our innate self healing capacity.
 This transformative self healing approach brings attention to how and where depression, anxiety, trauma, stress, and chronic health conditions are being experienced and maintained within the body-mind relationship, and how distress can be alleviated.